 They are high quality forged 'slipper' type pistons, made by top performance piston manufacturer - Omega Pistons.

-This listing is for the ultra high compression version of our piston - designed to run on methanol or alchohol with a very high dome, which will provide a much higher compression ratio than are other 'petrol' type pistons.
+This listing is for the very high compression version of our piston - designed to run on methanol or alchohol with a very high dome, which will provide a much higher compression ratio than are other 'petrol' type pistons.
 It is of the M30/SOHC Longstroke Manx type - i.e. the piston is designed to take the Manx type conrod which has a Little End width of 1.000" (if you are not sure - check the width of your conrod - original Racing International/Manx conrods had a Little End width of 1.000", while International was 1.200".
 We only supply this 'methanol' version piston to fit the 1.000" width conrod, but you can mill the inner gudgeon pin faces yourself if you wish to fit it to the Inter type conrod - not a difficult job for anyone with a vertical milling machine.

 As you can see from the photos, the profile of the crown, and its position in relation to the gudgeon pin centre line is much greater than that of the normal Hepolite high compression International petrol version, and is designed to give ultra high compression for use when using alchohol fuels like methanol - for racing purposes only.
 For comparison - see the photograph that shows this piston alongside our Omega 'petrol' piston.
 Do not purchase this piston if you are intending to run your engine on the road, using pump petrol fuel - for that see instead the listings 396/397/398.